Xiaojiu-z/Stable-Hair/README.md

 ```
 ### Limitation
 The Results are influenced by the effect of the first stage, if the bald converter does not go well, the effect of hair transfer is not good.
-By the way, this released model only trained on a small dataset (6k images for stage1, 2w images for stage2) and all the face images are from FFHQ datasets which means they were croped and aligned.
-From my practise, using video and full body datasets to finetune this model is a good way to improve, due to some restrictions the improved model will not be publicly avaliable.
-If you want to expand the boarder of this model, feel free to contact me.
+By the way, this released model only trained on a small dataset (6k images for stage1, 2w images for stage2) and all the face images are from FFHQ datasets which means they were cropped and aligned.
+From my practice, using video and full body datasets to finetune this model is a good way to improve, due to some restrictions the improved model will not be publicly available.
+If you want to expand the border of this model, feel free to contact me.

 ## Cite
 ```